sefatosunn/Covid19-Turkey/README.md

 # Covid19-Turkey
-This repositories for everyone to data visualization and machine learning.
 Daily Datas Covid19 diseases in Turkey
+This repository for everyone to use data visualization, data mining and machine learning.